-Last year, the Government of Canada laid out a new mandatory target requiring all new light-duty cars and passenger trucks sold in the country to be zero-emission by 2035, which means investing in a greener vehicle could be a smart move.
+In 2021, the government introduced a new mandatory target that all new light-duty cars and passenger trucks sold in Canada must be zero-emission by 2035, which means investing in a greener vehicle could be a smart move.

-To qualify, vehicles must meet the program's criteria, which defines zero-emission vehicles (ZEVs) as those that can be driven without producing polluting exhaust."
-This includes fully battery electric, plug-in hybrid electric and hydrogen fuel cell electric vehicles.
+To qualify, vehicles must meet the program's criteria, which defines zero-emission vehicles (ZEVs) as those that can be driven without producing polluting exhaust.
+This includes fully battery electric vehicles, plug-in hybrid electric vehicles, and hydrogen fuel cell electric vehicles.

-The federal iZEV program has two tiers.
-Battery electric, hydrogen fuel cell, and longer-range plug-in hybrid vehicles are eligible for an incentive of $5,000, while shorter-range plug-in hybrid electric vehicles are eligible for $2,500.
+Battery electric vehicles, hydrogen fuel cell vehicles, and longer-range plug-in hybrid electric vehicles are eligible for the maximum incentive of $5,000, while shorter-range plug-in hybrid electric vehicles qualify for $2,500.

-To qualify, passenger cars must cost less than $55,000 (although there are some exceptions based on a car's seat capacity and "higher priced" alternatives).
+To be eligible, passenger cars must cost under $55,000, with some exceptions based on a vehicle's seating capacity and higher-priced alternatives.

 This article's cover image was used for illustrative purposes only.